cortex-js/compute-engine/src/docs/guide-augmenting.md

 **To declare a function**, use the `ce.declare()` function.

+`ce.declare()` can be used to declare symbols or functions depending on its second argument.

 ```js example
 ce.declare("double", { signature: { domain: "Function" } });
 ```

+If the definition (the second argument of `ce.declare()`) includes a `signature` property, a function is being declared.

 The `signature` property defines how the function can be used.
 It is a `FunctionDefinition` object with the following properties (all are optional):